cslab-ntua/HPA-Plus/docs/reference/configuration.md

 syncPeriod: 10000
 ```

-Equivalent to `--horizontal-pod-autoscaler-sync-period`; the frequency with which the PHPA calculates replica counts and
+Equivalent to `--horizontal-pod-autoscaler-sync-period`; the frequency with which the HPA+ calculates replica counts and
 scales in milliseconds.

 Set in milliseconds.